miltonpulley/miltonpulley.github.io/projects/This Website/desc.md

 Got the project viewer working, albeit with still some work to go (e.g. no CSS yet).
 I made a way to dynamically load any kind of file with `FetchFile()`, which calls a file-specific fetch function based on file extension.
 Some supported file types don't actually need to be fetched, e.g. images, since the HTML can load them (i.e., `<img src="[path]"></img>`).

 After the 2 days research on HTML sanitization, safe sinks, 3rd-party libraries, and a quick refresher on XSS attacks, I decided on using the `marked` package to convert fetched Markdown to HTML, and sanitizing with the `domPurify` package.
 It then gets loaded in the LIT component with the `unsafeHTML(``)` LIT directive, which I am a tad bit apprehensive about, but I'm pretty sure the sanitization and my other measures plug the security holes `unsafeHTML(``)` creates (this is a static site after all, i.e., one that takes no user input).

+One thing that is really low priority is that the only way I have currently found to statically load LIT's `unsafeHTML(``)` directive is to load the ENTIRE LIT package, which produces a console warning in the page, which is kind of annoying.

+## 13th of February, 2025

+Waking up today, I saw that my computer decided to have an OS update without my knowledge or input, which meant what little researching tabs I had were gone.
+I couldn't recover them because I usually use incognito mode (mostly out of habit), and just leave the tabs I need open (they persist with my computer off).
+Nothing major lost though, as I can find most of them again, and the few I lost are no big deal.

+It's great coming back from a night's rest and realising your fix from the previous day turns out to actually have not fixed the problem, and you can see exactly why it didn't.